 - Additional ₹25,000 for parents below 60 years (total ₹50,000)

-- If parents are senior citizens (60+), the additional limit rises to ₹50,000 (total ₹75,000)
+- If parents are senior citizens (60+), that additional limit rises to ₹50,000 (total ₹75,000)

-Section 80CCD(1B) — NPS: An additional ₹50,000 over and above the 80C limit for contributions to the National Pension System Tier I account.
+Section 80CCD(1B): NPS: An additional ₹50,000 over and above the 80C limit for contributions to the National Pension System Tier I account.

 After all deductions, you have your Net Taxable Income.